chaosparrot/parrot.py/docs/INSTALLATION.md

 If you're just playing around for the first time - You can just stick to the regular installation until you require more accuracy.

 When the time comes you need more accuracy, you can download the pytorch version here: https://pytorch.org/get-started/locally/
-Make sure you select Python and pip for installation.
+Make sure you select Python and pip for installation, and the CUDA version you have installed.
+If you do not have a graphics card with CUDA, you can also select the None option there, but training will be a lot slower.
 After installing, make sure you also install audiomentations with the command below

 ```bash